Search for a players profile

 GBC Pressure Rating: ⭐⭐

-Julian is one of a number of American golfers in recent times who chose to begin their career over in Europe.
+Julian is one of a number of American golfers in recent times who have chosen to play on the European Tour.
 That decision paid off handsomely as he won twice in 2017 (once on the Challenge Tour and once on the European Tour) and reached a career low of 62nd in the Official World Golf Rankings.
-However, he has been plagued by injury in recent times.
-He withdrew from the Open de France in October 2019 and didn't return until golf resumed in July 2020 after the hiatus for coronavirus.

 Julian is a player on the comeback trail in 2020 having missed 5 months during 2018-2019 due to a sports hernia and missed the period from October 2019 - July 2020.